Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on

-In the general case, we consider all elements of the momentum operator matrices $\boldsymbol{P}_i^{\mathrm{DVR}}$ to be nonzero.
+The matrices $\boldsymbol{G}_{ij}^{DVR}$ are diagonal for all index combinations.
+We denote the corresponding matrix sizes as $n_{G_{ij}}$.
+If a matrix depends on a subset of internal coordinates $\{q_i\}_{i\in I}$, where $I$ is the set of relevant indices, its dimension is $n = \prod_{i\in I} n_i$.
+For notational clarity, we assume that $\boldsymbol{G}_{ij}^{DVR}$ always depends on $q_i$ and $q_j$.
 We denote the sparsity of $\boldsymbol{P}_i^{FBR}$ by $\rho_i$.
 For the rotational degrees of freedom, adopting a symmetric-top basis yields a diagonal representation for the $z$-component of the angular momentum, while the $x$- and $y$-components are $2$-sparse.
 For the purpose of implementing the $O_A$ oracle, we assume that all relevant matrix elements can be encoded using $d$ qubits.